jcamp-code/starter-typescript/README.md

-# learn-changelog
+# npm-package-repo-template

-working on setting up empty repo for easy start for future projects
+Setup an empty repo for TypeScript / NPM packages for an easy start for future projects.

 # Integrations